Skip to content

 My favorite part of Idaho is Southeastern Idaho, in the valleys and hills approaching the Tetons.
 I am an avid camper and hiker, so I love taking advantage of the incredible scenery and beautiful Idaho landscapes.
 This setting perfectly represents the greatness of the American outdoors, and it is always a pleasure to spend time there.

-What Led You to Applying for the Internship:
+What Led You to Applying for this Internship:

 I had the option to pursue an internship in Washington, D.C., for college credit, so I applied to Senator Crapo’s office as my first choice.
 This office seemed to be the perfect fit because I am a native Idahoan interested in financial public policy, and Senator Crapo was slated to become the Chairman of the Senate Finance Committee.
 Through my college courses, I had developed an interest in the legislative politics of the United States Congress.
 This internship provided the perfect opportunity to gain hands-on experiences in government that would not only build upon my classroom studies but also serve as a catalyst for a life of political engagement and involvement.